WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ### Name Conflicts in Freestanding Macros

 The odd mentioned above is not the only potential pitfall in the expansion that I gave for the `#unwrap` macro.
-One more pitfall here is that the `bar` variable was re-bound by the `#unwarp` macro after the macro was expanded.
+One more pitfall here is that expanding the `#unwarp` macro may cuase variable redeclarations.
 Let's continue to examine that macro expansion:

 ```swift
 func foo(_ bar: Int?) {